sugalivijaychari/Weather_Report_For_The_Better_Prediction/README.md

 One solution is to accept data inputs from more than one untrusted or partially trusted party and then execute the data-dependent action only after a number of them have provided the same answer or an answer within some constraints.
 This type of system can be considered a decentralized oracle system.
 Unfortunately, this approach has severe limitations:

-	   It requires a predefined standard on the data format.
+* It requires a predefined standard on the data format.
-	   It is inherently inefficient; all the parties participating will require a fee and, for every request, it will take time before reaching a sufficient number of answers.
+* It is inherently inefficient; all the parties participating will require a fee and, for every request, it will take time before reaching a sufficient number of answers.

 The solution developed by Oraclize is instead to demonstrate that the data fetched from the original data-source is genuine and untampered.
 This is accomplished by accompanying the returned data together with a document called authenticity proof.
 The authenticity proofs can build upon different technologies such as auditable virtual machines and Trusted Execution Environments.
 This solution elegantly solves the Oracle Problem:

-	   Blockchain Application's developers and the users of such applications don't have to trust Oraclize; the security model is maintained.
+* Blockchain Application's developers and the users of such applications don't have to trust Oraclize; the security model is maintained.
-	   Data providers don't have to modify their services in order to be compatible with blockchain protocols.
+* Data providers don't have to modify their services in order to be compatible with blockchain protocols.
 Smart contracts can directly access data from Web sites or APIs.

 Oraclize engine can be easily integrated with both private and public instances of different blockchain protocols.
 While building the service, the Oraclize team has realized that the concept of authenticity proofs has much broader applicability than initially envisioned.
 For example, the Oraclize Random Data-source can be used even by traditional gambling applications to ensure users of continuous fairness of operation.
-Oraclize can operate with data sources from URL(HTML, JSON, API etc.,), Wolfram Alpha and IPFS(Interplanetary file system).
+Oraclize can operate with data sources from URL(HTML, JSON, API, etc.,), Wolfram Alpha and IPFS(Interplanetary file system).

 We have used URL data source and JSON format to take the data from cloud to the smart contract of a Blockchain.
 To achieve the above challenge, we have written a smart contract using solidity programming language.
 You can access the code, it placed in this repository with the name - "STWDBBP.sol" and you can access the code using the link: https://github.com/sugalivijaychari/Weather-Report-For-The-Better-Prediction/blob/master/STWDBBP.sol